choychris/RoboND-Kinematics-Project/README.md

 ## Project: Kinematics Pick & Place
 ### This repositery is forked from [Udacity Official RoboND-Kinematics-Project](https://github.com/udacity/RoboND-Kinematics-Project).
 #### I have completed the [IK_server.py](./kuka_arm/scripts/IK_server.py) and [IK_debug.py](./IK_debug.py).
 #### This document contains the desciption of works that I have done to complete KUKA210 Pick and Place Project.
-For environment setup into please go to [this udacity document](./Project_Intro.md)
+For environment setup, please go to [this udacity document](./Project_Intro.md)
 ---